 In compliance with provisions of federal law, Eastern Washington University is required to make reports available to the campus community and to prospective students and their parents pertaining to fire safety.
 Institutions maintaining on-campus student housing facilities must collect fire statistics and publish an annual fire safety report, and keep a fire log available for review.
 The fire log includes information about fires that occur in residential facilities, including the nature, date, time and general location.
-The Daily Crime and Fire Log is available for public inspection at the Red Barn during regular business hours.
+The Daily Crime and Fire Log is available for public inspection at the Red Barn during regular business hours, and online at https://sites.ewu.edu/police/crime-data/daily-crime-log/.